skiptools/skip-supabase/README.md

 to see what API is supported.

 > [!NOTE]
 [Skip native](https://skip.tools/docs/modes/) can use the [Supabase Swift API](https://supabase.com/docs/reference/swift) directly without needing this package.
-See the [Supachar Sample](https://github.com/skiptools/skipapp-supachat/) sample app.
+See the [Supachat Sample](https://github.com/skiptools/skipapp-supachat/) sample app.

 ## Package